AdenWhitworth/checkmate_Back-End/README.md

 ## Overview

-**Checkmate** is an application that enables players to compete in real-time chess matches, communicate with opponents, and track their rankings.
+**Checkmate** is an application that enables players to challenge friends, hone their skills against AI-powered bots, and track their progress in real-time.
 The backend, built with Node.js and WebSocket, manages all server-side logic, ensuring a smooth, responsive gameplay experience.

 ## Checkmate Demo